 Reflation doesn’t just mean that the market as a whole will rise as economic activity returns to normal or even higher levels.
 Instead there’s a focus on certain sectors as they reflate after a decline.

-For example, some investors see reflationary dynamics in sectors like hospitality or dining that were hit hard by the pandemic, along with travel and tourism, and more indirectly affected sectors like energy and materials.
+For example, some investors might see reflationary dynamics in sectors like hospitality or dining during a pandemic, along with travel and tourism.
+It may also be noticeable, under those circumstances, in more indirectly affected sectors like energy and materials.

-Part of the reflation trade could be a switch from purchases of goods to services, as people go out more, whether it’s movie theaters, restaurant meals, theme parks and hotels.
-These are the sectors that would perform well if the reflation thesis turns out to be true.
+Again, assuming an economy suffers a pandemic, part of the reflation trade could be a switch from purchases of goods to services, as people go out more, whether it’s movie theaters, restaurant meals, theme parks and hotels.
+These are the sectors that would perform well if the reflation thesis turned out to be true.

 Investors interested in the reflation trade can invest in individual stocks, or get more diversified exposure by investing in sector-specific exchange-traded funds (ETFs) or index funds.